Dyspareunia

 Diagnosis

-If you have symptoms of dyspareunia, a gynaecologist can perform a thorough assessment of your health to help discover the causes.
+If you have symptoms of dyspareunia, a gynaecologist can perform a thorough assessment to help determine the cause.

-This may include asking you questions about your symptoms or about any past physical or emotional trauma.
-It may also include a physical exam that includes a pelvic exam.
+This may include questions about symptoms and any past physical or emotional trauma.
+It may also include a physical examination that includes a pelvic examination.

-Please communicate any pain or discomfort you feel during the exam so your physician can adjust or stop the exam.
+Please communicate any pain or discomfort you feel during the examination so your physician can adjust or stop the examination.

 Treatment